Legacy Brands Use (Our) Personal History to Connect with New Audiences

 According to the lore, what became the modern Jeep was rushed to prototype with a ridiculous deadline of 49 days to meet U.S. Army needs going into WWII.
 There, it helped to keep the world free and then sparked the imagination of drivers whose dreams didn’t include highways and city streets.
 Their audience where the ones that wanted to go and do whatever they wanted, wherever they wanted.
 Or at the very least, have that capability.

 Jeep has taken that idea to represent both freedom and adventure, and how Jeep has always enabled both.
 In this spot, they cleverly combine the marriage into a more personal and human story that transcends the vehicle as a product into a life and history of its own.
-It’s authentic and gripping in its portrayal of the 4X4 as an enabler and companion of the lifestyle of its owners.
+It’s an authentic and gripping in its portrayal of the 4X4 as an enabler and companion of the lifestyle of its owners.

 The Drink of Changemakers Stays True